roundedglobe/roundedglobe.github.io/_posts/2016-06-22-writing-from-ancient-palmyra.md

 {% include img.html image="jw4.jpg" small=true align="right" %}

 That's why our Palmyran schoolboys started learning the Greek alphabet and language at a young age, perhaps soon after having learnt to read and write the entirely different Palmyrene (Aramaic) script.
 All seven *Tabulae ceratae Assendelftianae* were written by a single schoolboy who lived in the city in the early third century CE (as can be determined from the form of his letters).
-On some tablets, he  practiced his hand in both book-script - printing his letters - and cursive - joining them up (as left).
+On some tablets, he  practiced his hand in both book-script - printing his letters - and cursive - joining them up (as bottom right).
 It's very likely that his teacher was dictating the fables while the boy wrote them down as he thought he heard them - with all the errors and smudges, deletions and guesswork that you would expect.

 There is something very tender in the thought that we have retrieved the halting efforts of a young Palmyran in the early stages of learning the Greek language; we can almost picture him as he hurried to school on the streets of Palmyra with wax tablets tied by strings.
 But, in all truth, it is disappointing, too, that the surviving texts on these tablets are only the rather banal fables of Babrius - already known to us from many sources throughout the Roman Empire.<sup>3</sup> Can you imagine if instead they had recorded epic battles in the wars against Sasanian Persia, or hymns to the gods of Palmyra, or records of a merchant's far-away travels?
 Alas, that was not to be.